 The Grey-headed Lovebird/Gray-headed Lovebird or Madagascar Lovebird - Agapornis canus (Gmelin, JF, 1788) - is the only Lovebird specie that does not live in Africa itself but on Madagascar.

 They are not very common in captivity and are sensitive to cold weather.
-They are cloudy and nervous by nature and therefore not as suitable as domestic birds.
+They are shy and nervous by nature and therefore not as suitable as domestic birds.
 They may be aggressive to art mates.
 They are more difficult to breed than other Lovebirds.

 They have relatively large wings and are good and fast flyers.